yearn/yearn-devdocs/docs/getting-started/products/ycrv/overview.md

 Liquidity Pool'd yCRV provides liquidity to the new CRV/yCRV pool on Curve, and lp-yCRV holders receive this LP fees and emissions.
 When you zap to this token, under the hood, you are entering an LP position in the yCRV/CRV pool and and depositing the LP tokens into the lp-yCRV yVault.

 This is also a v2 Yearn vault with a strategy that deposits all CRV emissions generated back into the pool to grow the position.
-Like st-yCRV this is designed to be a set and forget token that auto harvests and auto compounds rewards.
+Like st-yCRV this is designed to be a set and forget token that auto harvests and auto compound rewards.

 Yearn will mark 1 veCRV worth of voting power for every 1 yCRV in this position to vote in favor of yCRV Curve gauge - increasing CRV emissions to users.